Prison officials say 7 killed, 17 treated for injuries after 'incident' at Lee Correctional - South Carolina Radio Network

-South Carolina prison officials say seven inmates have been killed and 17 others needed medical treatment after an “incident” Sunday night at Lee Correctional Institution near Bishopville.
+South Carolina prison officials say seven inmates have been killed and 17 others needed medical treatment after a riot Sunday night at Lee Correctional Institution near Bishopville.

 The state Department of Corrections released the information on the mass casualty incident via Twitter late Sunday night into Monday morning.